 research meeting every Wednesday morning over breakfast at a local diner.
 Still hanging onto the illusion that I could one day achieve and maintain an unrealistically thin weight, my breakfast often consisted of cereal with skim milk, or cottage cheese and fruit, and the overuse of margarine and Sweet n’ Low.
 Several months into these meetings my colleagues challenged me to use real sugar and butter, thus opening up my eyes to the wisdom of intuitive eating.
 The Health At All Sizes activist was born that day in the diner.

-After graduate school, I worked in the eating disorder programs at the Institute of Living and Elmcrest Hospital, both in Connecticut.
-Three years later, I moved to the Milwaukee area and began a private practice doing individual, family and group psychotherapy, as well as supervision and consultation.
+Three years later, I moved to the Milwaukee area and joined a group private practice doing individual, family and group psychotherapy, as well as supervision and consultation.

 In March of 2018 I opened my own practice, Nye Psychotherapy, and continue to provide quality services to adolescents and adults in the greater Milwaukee community.

-I pride myself in my ability to utilize evidence-based psychotherapy with compassion and insight.
+I pride myself in my ability to utilize evidence-based psychotherapy such as cognitive behavioral therapy with compassion and insight.
 I am a strident advocate of the Health at all Sizes approach, teaching the virtues of intuitive eating, positive body image, holistic health and the joys of movement.
 I also incorporate principles of Mindfulness and Acceptance-based therapies as a way to increase resilience, move beyond illness and expand meaning and purpose.